tordjoha/dat250_demo/dat250-expass2.md

 - ~~Currently I cant find a way to gather all the options available for a certain poll, only one vote option at a time, and as such I have not been able to implement the Post & Put mappings in VoteController~~ Fixed
 - Have translated the tests from Bruno into a native approach using springs RestClient, but have encountered some errors which I have yet to resolve.
+The tests are currently failing and as such, the automaticly run tests in the repo will show up as a failure when comitting new changes.

 All in all a good learning experience, and would like to continue working on this assignment to try to resolve all my issues.